 a) Test temperature considerations

-For cement plugs, the highest bottom hole circulating temperature (BHCT) shall be used for the thickening time test.
+We shall use the highest bottom hole circulating temperature (BHCT) for cement plugs for the thickening time test.
 The preferred method to determine the BHCT is with computer simulation software (alternatively, the API correlation/tables in the RP 10B-2 / ISO 10426-2 can be used when applicable).

 b) Thickening (pumping) time requirements considerations

 For plug cementing, the pumping time is estimated as the total operational time (including mixing and pumping cement, displacement, static periods or pulling out the cementing string, circulation of excess cement, etc.) plus a safety factor.

 Thickening time tests shall consider the need for a static time (no rotation in the consistometer for a short period) to identify any gelling tendency in the cement slurry in actual conditions, like before/during POOH drill pipe or before circulating excess cement out.

 For plug cementing (not included sidetrack cement plugs and cement plugs intended to control losses), free water should be zero percent (0%).